biancaglez/MATH218/assets/Final_Project/project.md

     + Will it be a predictive model that forecasts future values?
 1. **Honor Code**: Indicate if any component of this project overlaps with work for another class/thesis.
-If this is the case, please speak to your professor/advisor and have them email me their consent by Wednesday April 6th.
+If this is the case, please speak to your professor/advisor and have them email me their consent by the due date of the proposal.

 ## Presentation